 Rather than filling up on prepackaged diet meals or vending machine snacks, the Mediterranean diet encourages you to reach for whole, nutritious foods such as lean protein (such as fish or seafood), healthy fats (thinks nuts and olive oil), and plenty of produce.

-Not only is eating this way delicious, but it will also help to you to consume less sugar and less preservatives, as well as help you to lose weight.
+Not only is eating this way delicious, but it will also help you to consume less sugar and fewer preservatives, as well as help you to lose weight.

 5. It prevents chronic diseases

 Diabetes, Alzheimer’s, and cardiovascular disease are just a few of the chronic conditions that decrease statistically when compared to a population who does not stick to a Mediterranean diet.

 The plant-based food plan with a breakdown of 50 percent produces, 25 percent protein, and 25 percent whole-grain offers a balanced approach that goes along with what dieticians have recommended all along.

 Of course, for most people, eating the Mediterranean diet is an easy choice, simply because it tastes good.
 It allows you to consume the foods you love (wine, cheese, seafood, produce, etc.) without banning entire food groups or forcing you to live a monastic lifestyle.
 Instead, dieters can still eat all of their favorite foods, just with a few tweaks and a bit of moderation.